 Terabit Per Second Satellite Systems Using Elliptic Orbit Satellites

-This video describes a paper published by the IEEE Access Journal with the title: “Systems Engineering of a Terabit Elliptic Orbit Satellite and Phased Array Ground Station for IoT Connectivity and Consumer Internet Access.”
+This video describes a paper I co-authored and was published by the IEEE Access Journal with the title: “Systems Engineering of a Terabit Elliptic Orbit Satellite and Phased Array Ground Station for IoT Connectivity and Consumer Internet Access.”
 The paper is open access and can be downloaded from the IEEE Xplore Digital Library.

 Abstract: Systems engineering of a satellite based data communication baseline concept is presented to achieve terabit per second throughput.
 It uses a constellation of 5 Molniya satellites and one dimension electronic scanning phased array ground terminals.
 The result is a baseline concept that meets customer needs for internet of things (IoT) data connectivity and for consumer high data rate internet access.
 Molniya orbit satellites provide the benefits of available bandwidth, lack of interference with other satellite links, and less crowded orbital paths.
 A drawback is that they are not geostationary since they have highly elliptical orbits.
 This requires ground station terminals with the ability track the satellites as they pass overhead during their orbit.
 However, since Molniya satellites with a properly selected eccentricity pass along the same path at nearly constant elevations relative to a fixed position on the Earth, simple and low cost single axis scanning antennas can be used for the consumer ground terminal.
 This is a distinct advantage compared to competing low earth orbit (LEO) constellations.
 The proposed solution leverages advances in semiconductor technology and low cost antenna laminate substrate materials for an affordable phased array tracking ground terminal antenna.
 This work presents link budget trade studies, system concept, orbital dynamics simulation results, and ground station component trade study.